suryaanshu333/Auto-Docs-AI/rag-doc-platform/DEPLOYMENT_SUMMARY.md

 - `.env.production.example` - Created (production template)
 - `.gitignore` - Updated with client2

-## Next: You Choose

-**Option A: I guide you step-by-step**
-- I'll help with GitHub setup
-- I'll help with Render configuration
-- We'll troubleshoot any issues

 **Option B: You follow the guide independently**
 - Use `RENDER_DEPLOYMENT_GUIDE.md` as reference
 - Ask if you get stuck